-The St Andrews High School Graduation Certificate
+The St Andrews High School Graduation Diploma

-Whether you follow the full IB Diploma or the Diploma Courses programme, the programmes culminate in Graduation where you will receive the St. Andrews Graduation Certificate.
+Whichever Senior Studies programme you follow, upon completing the respective requirements, you will receive the St. Andrews Graduation Diploma.
 This is equivalent to the Mathayom 6 certificate that school leavers receive in the Thai education system.